 EH&S biosafety officers inspect laboratories working with biohazards.
 The goals of biosafety inspections are to ensure lab practices and facilities comply with relevant regulations, to provide guidance on biosafety issues, to verify required trainings have been completed and to facilitate communication between researchers and EH&S. Refer to our inspection checklists to help prepare for your biosafety lab visit:

 Biological safety cabinets

 Biological safety cabinets (BSCs) are used to protect personnel, products and the environment from exposure to biohazards and cross contamination.
 Knowing how to work safely in a BSC is key.
 To learn more about safe practices and how BSCs work, watch this video from the National Institutes of Health (NIH).
 Visit the Biological Safety Cabinets webpage for more information about BSCs.

 Decontamination and biohazardous waste

 Decontamination eliminates microbial contamination or reduces it to a safe level.
 The Biosafety Manual details procedures for decontamination in Section 4.E.
 The U.S. Environmental Protection Agency (EPA) maintains a list of registered antimicrobial products that are effective against certain organisms.
 If you need help selecting an appropriate disinfectant, you can contact the Biological Safety program at firstname.lastname@example.org or 206.221.7770.

-See Biohazardous Waste for information on autoclaves and how to handle biohazardous waste at UW.
+Visit the Biohazardous Waste webpage for information on autoclaves and how to handle biohazardous waste at the UW.

 If a spill of biohazardous material or recombinant DNA occurs, follow the Biohazardous Spill clean-up instructions.
 Print these instructions out and keep them in your Biohazardous Spill Kit.
 If any person is exposed during the spill, follow the instructions on the Exposure Response Poster.